-Lisa Rice, President and CEO of the National Fair Housing Alliance (NFHA), will deliver this year’s keynote address and challenge participants to look at fair housing and the cross-over issues and opportunities related to technology.
+Lisa Rice, President and CEO of the National Fair Housing Alliance (NFHA), will deliver a presentation and challenge participants to look at fair housing and the cross-over issues and opportunities related to technology.

 Join fair housing practitioners, policy makers, housing advocates and developers, community leaders, and top experts in discussing and exploring fair housing discrimination issues and solutions to improving our communities.